J-Siu/johnsiu.com/content/blog/docker-mpd-lite.md

 ### Change Log

 - 0.21.14
-  - Match mpd version number
+  - Matching mpd version number
-  - Base image: alpine:latest
+  - Base image: alpine:edge
   - mpd version: 0.21.14
+- 0.21.19
+  - Matching mpd version number
+  - Base image: alpine:edge
+  - mpd version: 0.21.19
+- 0.21.23
+  - mpd version: 0.21.23
+- 0.21.24
+  - mpd version: 0.21.24
+  - Fix base image: alpine:edge
+  - start.sh
+    - Use exec so start.sh can exit
+    - Add exit code 1
+    - Remove delgroup/deluser ${PUSR}

 ### License

 The MIT License

-Copyright (c) 2019
+Copyright (c) 2020

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: